Aspin Park Academy

 Pedagogical Approach

-We ‘engage’ the children in their writing mission by encouraging talk around the ‘mission’ and unpicking WAGOLs (what good one looks like) collecting ideas all the time.
+Collect - We engage the children in their writing mission by encouraging talk around the mission.
+We collect good examples of writing by unpicking WAGOLLs (what good one looks like).
 All writing is linked to the wider curriculum, a class novel or a real experience.
-The children begin to collect vocabulary, sentences, contextual ideas.
+The children collect vocabulary, sentences, contextual ideas.

 Intent